consulo/consulo-dev.github.io/docs/basics/action_system.md

 #### Action Declaration Reference
 The places where actions can appear are defined by constants in [`ActionPlaces`](upsource:///platform/platform-api/src/com/intellij/openapi/actionSystem/ActionPlaces.java).
-Group IDs for the IntelliJ Platform are defined in [`PlatformActions.xml`](upsource:///platform/platform-resources/src/idea/PlatformActions.xml).
+Group IDs for the Consulo are defined in [`PlatformActions.xml`](upsource:///platform/platform-resources/src/idea/PlatformActions.xml).

 This, and additional information can also be found by using the [Code Completion](https://www.jetbrains.com/help/idea/auto-completing-code.html#invoke-basic-completion), [Quick Definition](https://www.jetbrains.com/help/idea/viewing-reference-information.html#view-definition-symbols) and [Quick Documentation](https://www.jetbrains.com/help/idea/viewing-reference-information.html#inline-quick-documentation) features.